PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 **Directionality:** The flow and reversibility of reactions are indicated by arrows (**G**) and (**H**) along with distinctive line styles.
 Reversible reactions are represented by segmented lines, while irreversible reactions are depicted with solid straight lines.
 These directional indicators convey crucial information through both their color and size.
 The color reflects the differential expression of the associated genes, while the arrow size corresponds to the relative log2fold change magnitude of that particular pathway segment.
 As evidenced by arrows (**G**) and (**H**), both color intensity and arrow dimensions vary to represent different expression levels and fold changes between conditions.

-**Pathway Magnifier:** The feature labeled (**I**) functions as a navigation aid, allowing users to zoom in or out on specific regions of interest within the pathway visualization.
+**Pathway Magnifier:** The users can zoom in if they click on the **+** or out if they on the **-** sign.
+The feature labeled (**I**) functions as a navigation aid, allowing users to view the specific regions of interest within the pathway visualization.
 This feature enhances the examination of complex pathway sections by providing detailed views of selected areas.

 ## Navigating EnStrap.int